zeroluck/docs/sources/admin-guide/design-customizations/index.md

 # How to Add Custom Attributes to Gluu LDAP

-The following creates a custom objectclass `svPerson` and an attribute called `svPermission` in the LDAP Schema.
+The Gluu Server allows you to add custom attributes.
+The following example creates a custom object class named `svPerson`, and an attribute called `svPermission` in the LDAP schema.
 This procedure can also be used to create any other custom attribute.

-1. Create a file called `102-sv.ldif` in `/opt/opendj/config/schema/` folder with the following content:
+1. Create a file called `102-sv.ldif` in `/opt/opendj/config/schema/`
+folder with the following content:

 ```
 dn: cn=schema